When Not to Use a Defibrillator: Do’s and Don’ts of Using an AED

 If someone is experiencing a heart attack, immediately call 911.

-Using AED on Infants and Children
+Safety Considerations for AED Users – Using an AED on Infants and Children

 AED pads come in multiple sizes, infant and adult.
 Ensure you use the appropriate pads for the size (age or weight) of the victim.
 Your AED’s user manual will disclose when to use adult pads and when to use child pads, as well as any other special circumstances that might exist.